 CBO will send you an email to confirm that we have received your eligibility form and supporting documentation.
 We will also contact you if we need more information to determine your eligibility for veterans' preference.

 In general, CBO will inform you of the determination about your eligibility for veterans' preference by email.

-An applicant for appointment to a covered position who wishes to contest an adverse determination of veterans' preference may file a written appeal with the CBO Human Resources Office at VEOA@cbo.gov or may contact that office at (202) 226-2628.
-If appealing, you are encouraged to provide additional documentation or information in support of your appeal.
-An applicant may also contact the Congress's Office of Compliance at (202) 724-9250 or, for TDD, (202) 426-1912.
+If you wish to contest CBO's adverse determination of your eligibility for veterans' preference, you may file a written appeal with the CBO human resources director at VEOAfirstname.lastname@example.org or contact the Human Resources office at (202) 226-2628.
+You are encouraged to provide additional documentation or information to support your appeal.
+You may also contest an adverse determination of your preference eligibility by contacting the U.S. Congress's Office of Compliance at (202) 724-9250 or, for TDD, (202) 426-1912.